Danieltadele777/Projects-portfolio.github.io/README.md

 ------------
 Hey there!
 I'm Daniel.

-I am a friendly and outgoing person.
-With a background in finance (holding a Masters in Accounting and Finance) and cloud sales (specializing in Cloud sales), I bring a curious, detective-like personality and an analytical mindset to the table.
+With a background in finance (holding a Master's in Accounting and Finance) and cloud sales, I bring a curious, detective-like personality and an analytical mindset to the table.

 My journey with data began in my family business during my childhood, where I witnessed its power firsthand.
 We leveraged data to forecast sales, manage inventory for our stores, and prepare for seasonal sales, leaving me with no doubt that 'data is the new oil!'